Programs and Degrees Offered

 Teaching licensure programs

-- Kindergarten-elementary (K-6) and middle school (5-8) subject area specialties in mathematics, science, communication arts/literature, and social studies
+- Kindergarten-elementary (K-6); middle school (5-8) subject area specialties in mathematics, science, language arts/literature, and social studies; and pre-primary for ages 3-5

-- Middle school/high school (grades 5-12) in biology, chemistry, communication arts/literature, health, mathematics, physics, and social studies
+- Middle school/high school (grades 5-12) in biology, chemistry, language arts/literature, health, mathematics, physics, and social studies

 Non-traditional education programs

-Augsburg adult undergraduate program offers courses for degree completion in 10 major areas.
-Campuses are located in downtown Minneapolis and Rochester, Minn.
+Augsburg adult undergraduate program offers courses for degree completion in six major areas.
+Classes are offered in downtown Minneapolis and Rochester, Minn.

-The Associated Colleges of the Twin Cities (ACTC) is a partnership with Augsburg College, the College of St. Catherine, Hamline University, Macalester College and the University of St. Thomas.
+The Associated Colleges of the Twin Cities (ACTC) is a partnership among Augsburg University, Hamline University, Macalester College, St. Catherine University and the University of St. Thomas.
 The partnership allows students to register for courses at the other colleges, and collaborative majors are offered through the partnership.
 Augsburg also offers RN to BSN classes at Minneapolis Community and Technical College.

 Honors program for first-year and transfer students